Vineta Pētersone: Early and personal life

-She has competed in cross-country skiing at national level and junior international level.
+She is from Cēsis in the Vidzeme region of Latvia.
+She competed in cross-country skiing at a national level as well as at the junior international level.
 Her older brother Arnis Petersons has competed in cross-country mountain biking at the World Championships, and also represented Latvia in biathlon at the 2012 Winter Youth Olympic Games in Innsbruck, Austria.